PART 2: Control

 - Secondary WAN

-By using smart routing policies, you can now send any IoT device's network traffic to any of the destinations from above.
+You can send any IoT device's network traffic to any of the destinations from above by using smart routing policies through Firewalla.
+Learn more about policy-based routing.

-If you worry about your IoT devices consuming too much bandwidth, you can easily apply policies to limit the bandwidth used either per device or per destination.
+If you worry about your IoT devices consuming too much bandwidth, you can easily apply policies to limit traffic by either device or destination.
+Learn more about Firewalla Smart Queue.

-Ad Block is Firewalla's built-in ad-blocker.
-It does more than just blocking ads as an annoying type of content.
-It protects your privacy by preventing ads from tracking your online behaviors.
+Ad Block is Firewalla's built-in ad blocker.
+It does more than just block ads-- it also protects your privacy by preventing ads from tracking your online behaviors.
 This is especially useful for smart devices that have general access to the internet but do not provide users with privacy settings or controls.
-Ad Block now also has a Default and Strict mode which blocks ads more aggressively.
+Ad Block now also has Strict Mode, which blocks ads more aggressively, in addition to Default Mode.
 Turn on Ad Block on All Devices so your whole network is ad-free.
 Find out more about Ad Block.

 Firewalla has a built-in VPN client that makes it easy and free to tunnel all your home network traffic, including IoT traffic, through a VPN.